dcm-project/dcm/object_design.md

 * Implementations MUST NOT embed arbitrary JSON in fields; structured schema SHALL be preferred.

 ## Field Design Principles
-* Fields MUST be consistent in naming and type across APIs.
+* Fields MUST be consistent in naming and type across Specs.
 * Boolean fields MUST be prefixed with verbs like `enable`, `allow`, `require`.
 * Duration values MUST use standard time units (e.g., `30s`, `5m`).
 * Lists SHALL be treated as sets, thus disregarding the order of the items.